Madura State Polytechnic

 Since 2012, Poltera was the first vocational education system in Madura.
-So, Poltera is located in Camplong by UTC+07:00 or West Indonesia Time (WIB), Province of East Java, which institution is equivalent to the university, especially the Institute of Technology.
+So, Poltera is located in Camplong by UTC+07:00 or West Indonesia Time (WIB), province of East Java, which institution is equivalent to the university, especially the Institute of Technology.
 Poltera has been officially established to organizes academic and non-academic activities, as the initial pioneer with the coordination of two well-known institutions from Surabaya, such as the Electronic Engineering Polytechnic Institute of Surabaya (EEPIS) and the Shipbuilding Institute of Polytechnic Surabaya (SHIPS) as the temporary foundation for the readiness, towards establishment of an independent polytechnic college.
 For the constructions, lectures, academics and its facilities, in which explanation based on interview of first Director, Ir.
 Achmad Ansori, DEA. that in mid-2016, Poltera plans to utilize existing building facilities for lectures program of the only applied courses in Madura and as the flagship campus in Indonesia, especially Madura.
-In 2012, Poltera initially established a diploma-three of associate degree (D3) with a percentage of weight between practice and theory is 70% pre-industry in approach and 30% theory of application that can be reached normally with 6 semester (3 years).
-While going to the future, Poltera is plans to established a diploma-four of bachelor's degree (D4) which is equivalent to strata one of bachelor's degree (S1), the difference lies in the percentage of weight between research, rules, and regulations.
-Those are 40% of applied scientific and 60% scientific method that can be completed in the normal period for 8 semesters (4 years).
 Since establishment, the Union of polytechnic (UNIPOLTECH) is an association of state polytechnic colleges in Indonesia (automatically), and Plotter Dies Natalis of birthday celebrations in which officially commemorated every 11 November by interval (born in 2012) of several achievement on progress.